Primary School Workshops

 Food Glorious Food

-Students explore poetry that is both hilarious and informative on a topic guaranteed to stir inspiration and giggles.
-During these workshops students will do playful activities with alliteration, similes and rhyming as they add their own flavour to food themed poetry.
-Students will create three poems celebrating their fantastic imaginative food orders.
+Stirring a base of inspiration, with a cup of opinions and a pinch of giggles, students explore poems that are both hilarious and informative in this program based on food, glorious food.
+During these workshops students will practice playful activities using alliteration, similes, rhyming and verb choices as they add their own flavour and spices to food-themed poetry.
+Students will plan, create and share three poems celebrating their fantastic imaginative food orders.

 Read More